mik-laj/discovery-api/gen_data/release_notes_md/anthos_gke_docs_aws_release_notes.md

 You can see the latest product updates for all of Google Cloud on the [ Google Cloud release notes ](/release-notes) page.

+##  July 24, 2020

+**CHANGED:**

+Anthos GKE on AWS is now generally available.

+**CHANGED:**

+Clusters support in-place upgrades, with the ability to upgrade the control plane and node pools separately.

+**CHANGED:**

+Clusters can be deployed in a high availability (HA) configuration, where control plane instances and node pools are spread across multiple availability zones.

+**CHANGED:**

+Clusters have been validated to support up to 200 nodes and 6000 pods.

+**CHANGED:**

+Allows the number of nodes to be scaled dynamically based on traffic volume to increase utilization and reduce cost, and improve performance

+**CHANGED:**

+Anthos can be deployed within existing AWS VPCs, leveraging existing security groups to secure those clusters.
+Customers can ingress traffic using NLB and ALBs.
+Additionally Anthos on AWS supports AWS IAM and OIDC.
+This makes deploying Anthos easy, eliminates the need to provision new accounts, and minimizes configuration of the environment.

+**CHANGED:**

+With Anthos Config Management enterprises can set policies on their AWS workloads and with Anthos Service Mesh, they can monitor, manage, and secure them.

+**CHANGED:**

+Kubernetes settings (flags and sysctl settings) have been updated to match GKE.

+**BREAKING:**

+Upgrades from beta versions are not supported.
+To install Anthos GKE on AWS, you must remove your user and management clusters, then reinstall them.

 ##  May 29, 2020